CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

 var app = var app = builder.Build();

+// ⚠️ ONLY DEMO CODE; NOT FOR PROD ⚠️
-// Get our database from DI and ensure we create it (because our Docker container is ephemeral) using var scope = app.Services.CreateScope();
+// Get our database from DI and ensure we create it
+// (because our Docker container is ephemeral) using var scope = app.Services.CreateScope();
 var db = scope.ServiceProvider.GetService<Database>()!;
 db.Database.EnsureCreated();